AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 For more insight on liquidations, check out [this page](./liquidations.md).
 {% endhint %}

-### Self-repaying loans
+### Leveraged-yield & Self-repaying loans

 Governance can vote to accept any collateral that can easily be liquidated on any chain for this module.
-As such, any yield-bearing asset could be used, meaning users could take loans with an interest rate smaller than what they are earning thanks to their yield-bearing asset in collateral: Angle Borrowing module hence opens the way to self-repaying loans.
+As such, any yield-bearing asset can technically be used, meaning users can take loans with an interest rate smaller than what they are earning thanks to their yield-bearing asset in collateral.

+Support for yield-bearing tokens as collateral makes the Borrowing module a good place to earn leveraged yields.
+If the borrowing cost is 0.5% and if a collateral with an APR of 3% is used as a collateral in the Borrowing module, a 4x leverage can increase the effective APR (assuming collateral price remains constant) earned to up 10.5%.

 ## Additional Features and Details